-Once you have found an event you want to bet on and decided what to risk, simply click the “place bet” button.
-However, be sure that you’ve filled out your slip correctly.
+Once you have checked your bankroll, found an event you want to bet on and decided what to risk, click the “place bet” button; however, be sure that you’ve filled out your slip correctly.
 Once you’ve placed a bet, you can’t alter or cancel it.

-If you forget which team you’ve bet on for the night’s action, each sportsbook will have a section where you can view currently unsettled bets.
-Additionally, this section has as a history of previous bets you’ve made.
-However, that history only goes back a few weeks.
-You won’t have access to your entire betting past.
+If you forget which team, you’ve bet on for the night’s action, each sportsbook will have a section where you can view currently unsettled bets.
+Additionally, this section has a history of previous bets you’ve made.

 Downloads and Software

 You should never have to download any software to use a sportsbook, nor should you need Flash to access the website.
-As long as you have an updated internet browser, and cookies are enabled, you should have no issues with being able to sign up, log on, and place a wager on a game.
+If you have an updated internet browser and cookies are enabled, you should have no issues with being able to sign up, log on, and place a wager on a game.

 Mobile apps are available for specific sportsbooks.
-However, in North America, most of these apps cannot be found in the Google Play or Apple Store.
+However, betting apps in North America aren’t available on Google Play or Apple Store.
 The best way to download most sportsbook apps is by going directly to the source.
-If a sportsbook doesn’t have a dedicated app, its website, itself, will likely be mobile-friendly.
+If a sportsbook doesn’t have a dedicated app, its website will likely be mobile-friendly.

-For those that are bored with football betting slips, apps are the future!
 Other than operating on a smaller screen, there won’t be much difference between navigating your usual betting website and its mobile counterpart.
-The biggest change is that your bet slip won’t be visible on screen at all times.
+The biggest change is that your bet slip won’t always be visible on screen.
 Instead, your bet slip will be a small bubble in the corner that adds a number every time you select another event.
-To view your bet slip and place a wager, merely touch the bubble.
+To view your bet slip and place a wager, merely touchable.

 Understanding Sports Betting